 The benchmarks EURIBOR and STIBOR are provided by the European Money Market Institute (EURIBOR) and the Swedish Financial Benchmark Facility (STIBOR).
-At the date of this Prospectus, the Swedish Financial Benchmark Facility is not registered as an administrator in the register provided by the European Securities and Markets Authority ("ESMA") pursuant to Article 36 of Regulation (EU) 2016/1011 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmarks Regulation") but has on 27 December 2021 submitted an application with the SFSA to be authorised as an administrator under the Benchmark Regulation.
+The Swedish Financial Benchmark Facility was registered on 21 April 2023 as an administrator in the register provided by the European Securities and Markets Authority ("ESMA") pursuant to Article 36 of Regulation (EU) 2016/1011 on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds (the "Benchmarks Regulation").
 The European Money Market Institute was registered on 2 July 2019.